 To get the current prices of the Jane Goodall Barbie doll use these links.
 The museum gets a small commission for qualified purchase using the following links.
 The doll comes in and out of inventory for $35 at Amazon.

-While currently (7/24/22) out of stock, you can also buy the Jane Goodall doll and other related merchandise directly from the Jane Goodall Institute shop.
-They do have a notify me feature for restocking.
+You can also buy the Jane Goodall doll and other related merchandise directly from the Jane Goodall Institute shop.
+They do have a notify me feature for restocking if it happens to be sold out.

 Watch Dr. Goodall play with her new Inspiring Women Series Barbie: